Which Switch is Which?

-- Simply “rocker” the right rocker switch once up and down (or down and up) within 3 seconds.
-After 8 hours this mode is automatically deactivated and the normal reversing time is restored.
+- To turn Summer Ventilation Mode on or off, simply "rocker" the right rocker switch once up and down (or down and up) within 3 seconds.
 To return to normal heat recovery mode manually, wait 10 seconds and again rocker the right switch.

 If you sense that the Lunos heat recovery isn't working, or you're just not sure which mode you're in?
 Simply listen to one fan for up to 70 seconds - if you don't hear the fan reverse (get up close, it's quiet), then you're in Summer Ventilation mode.

 Why is the LED indicator light on?
 And how do I turn it back off??

 Approximately every three months the LED filter indicator will light up - alerting you that it's a good time to clean or replace the filters in your Lunos system.
 We recommend the following filter maintenance schedule: